opentx/lua-reference-guide/lcd/drawText.md

 Draw a text beginning at (x,y)

-@status current Introduced in 2.0.0
+@status current Introduced in 2.0.0, `SHADOWED` introduced in 2.2.1

 #### Parameters